ditazan/LocalBeats/PROPOSAL.md

 ### Ticketmaster Events API
 As previously noted, Ticketmaster manages ticketing for 230K+ live events worldwide.
 Details about these events, including venue location, date, artist, ticket availability are available through Ticketmaster's Events API.
-The user selected genre(s) described in the Ticketmaster Classification API and the user provided zip code shall be used as query parameters in the Events API call to provide a listing of live events within 100 miles.
+The user-selected genre(s) described in the Ticketmaster Classification API and the user provided zip code shall be used as query parameters in the Events API call to provide a listing of live events within 100 miles.
 The proposed API call to be used is as follows:

 >>> https://app.ticketmaster.com/discovery/v2/events.json?apikey=[api key]&postalCode=[user entered postal code]&segmentId=KZFzniwnSyZfZ7v7nJ&genreId=[genres selected by user]&radius=100